taublast/DrawnUi.Maui.Demo/README.md

 ## What's New

-Using SkiaSharp3 preview nuget with new features.
+Using latest nuget with new features.
 [Full change log here](https://github.com/taublast/DrawnUi.Maui).

 ## Screenshots